brockk/escalation/README.md

   - `demand_n_at_dose()`

 Each of these functions overrides the way doses are selected or when a design decides to stop.
-A powerful feature of `dose` is that all of these objects supports exactly the same interface, so they can be daisy-chained together using `%>%` operator from the `magrittr` package to create dose-selectors that perform exactly how you want.
+A powerful feature of `escalation` is that all of these objects supports exactly the same interface, so they can be daisy-chained together using `%>%` operator from the `magrittr` package to create dose-selectors that perform exactly how you want.